Risk-Team/CaboV_workshop/README.md

 In this workshop we will learn how to use [CAVA Analytics](https://github.com/Risk-Team/CAVA-Analytics) to access, analyse and visualize CORDEX-CORE climate models for any location in the world.
 We will also explore some R libraries that can be used to access the COPERNICUS marine data store.
 The workshop will allow partrecipants to understand how to use cloud-based services to perform meaningful analysis with netCDF files.
 Some examples will include ISIMIP impact models but also satellite products retrieved from COPERNICUS.

+If you have been registered with your GitHub username, you can access the [HUB here](https://hub.ipcc.ifca.es/hub/login)

 ## Introduction to CAVA Analytics
 This repository contains all the slides and Jupyter Notebooks required for the workshop.
 An overview of a **tentative** agenda, with a link to the slides and material is found below. **The agenda will be adjusted based on the partecipants needs and experience.**